Saudi-led intervention in the Yemeni civil war: Naval involvement

 Saudi Arabia faced growing criticism for the Saudi-led naval and air blockade, which effectively isolated the country.

 A "military source and pro-Hadi militiamen" told the AFP on 26 April that coalition warships were participating in the shelling of Aden.

 On 30 April, the Iranian navy announced it had deployed two destroyers to the Gulf of Aden to "ensure the safety of commercial ships of our country against the threat of pirates", according to a rear admiral.
 According to the same source, the deployment was scheduled to last until mid-June.
-Iran's deputy foreign minister, Hossein Amir-Abdollahian, told state-run Tasnim News Agency that "others will not be allowed to put our shared security at risk with military adventures".
+Iran's deputy foreign minister, Hossein Amir-Abdollahian, told state-run Tasnim News Agency, "others will not be allowed to put our shared security at risk with military adventures".

 Scale and participation of Saudi-led coalition members

 Pakistan was called on by Saudi Arabia to join the coalition, but its parliament voted to maintain neutrality.
-In February 2016, Academi, the security firm withdraw from front-line duties in the Yemen campaign.
+In February 2016, Constellis (commonly known as Blackwater, named Academi at the time) withdrew from front-line duties in the Yemen campaign.
 Qatar was suspended from the coalition due to the 2017 Qatar diplomatic crisis.
 Morocco ended their participation in 2019 due to deterioration of Morocco–Saudi Arabia relations followed by United Arab Emirates in July 2019 amid possible tensions with Iran on the Persian Gulf and differences with Saudi Arabia.
 Sudan announced its decision to reduce troops commitment from 15,000 to 5,000 in early December 2019.

+Saudi Arabia had 2,500 troops deployed for Operation Restoring Hope as of 2024, a total of two armored brigades from the Royal Saudi Land Forces, according to the International Institute for Strategic Studies.